- Home

 Your First Moves After a Work Injury

-These actions protect your right to file a claim and help ensure you receive the benefits you deserve.
+Handled right, these steps protect your right to file and the benefits you’re owed.

 How Workers’ Comp Actually Works in New Jersey

-- Covers a wide range of injuries, including sudden accidents and long-term conditions like repetitive strain.
+- It covers sudden accidents and conditions that build over time, like repetitive strain.

 - You typically have two years to file from the injury date or your last benefit payment.